-This course is offered as a co-requisite Math support course for BIOL/CHEM 100.
-The course is designed to teach both mathematical content and study skills needed for success in mathematics and sciences classes.
-Topics covered will include an introduction to variable expressions and equations, simplifying expressions, solving linear equations, graphing linear equations, solving systems of equations graphically and by substitution, exponents, solving quadratic equations, and quadratic functions.
-Placement tests will be given in the first week of classes before add/drop to ensure that MATH 101 is the appropriate math placement for individual students.
+This course is offered as a suggested co-requisite course for students enrolled in BIOL/CHEM 100 who need extra Math support.
+The course is designed to teach both mathematical content and study skills needed for success in BIOL/CHEM 100.
+Topics covered will include an introduction to variable expressions and equations, scientific notation, simplifying expressions, solving linear equations, graphing linear equations, solving systems of equations, exponents, solving proportions, unit conversions, and dimensional analysis.